laybell/laybell/README.md

 ## Hi I'm Léa 👋

-- 🔭 I’m currently working on on a live web page using php
+- 🔭 I’m currently working on a live web pages using php
 - 🌱 I’m currently wanting to improve on making my code succinct
 - ⚡ I plan to use NFC tags to improve my python skills